guidezpl/arc-exporter/README.md

   - optional `cookies_<ts>.sqlite` (Firefox/Zen)
 - Chrome/Chromium (optional): `~/Library/Application Support/Google/Chrome/Profile N`

-### Troubleshooting
-- Extensions not showing in Chrome (when using Chrome import):
-  - Ensure Chrome was fully closed before running.
-  - Relaunch Chrome and switch to the newly created profile.
-Give it a minute; external descriptors will trigger installs.
-  - If still missing, quit Chrome and remove the target profile’s `Secure Preferences` file, then relaunch.
-Check `chrome://policy` for blocks.
-- Profiles too large:
-  - The tool skips heavy site-data (Cache, Code Cache, GPUCache, IndexedDB, Storage, File System, Media Cache, etc.).
-New Chrome profiles should be a few hundred MB, not multi‑GB.
-- Passwords/cards merge errors (Chrome import):
-  - macOS Keychain access for “Arc Safe Storage”/“Chrome Safe Storage” may be required.

 ### Scope and formats
 - By default, exports are generic/portable and not Firefox‑specific.
 - Firefox/Zen‑specific artifacts are only created when you use the optional flags: